 Most of us can agree that the worldwide pandemic has had a prodigious effect on Wall Street and the global economy.
 What’s not so easy to quantify, is an intelligent prediction of the economy’s future with any accuracy.
 The unprecedented events that unfolded since quarantine began have had a major impact on many aspects of life as we know it.
 While some iconic investors took evasive action, others seemed to take the opposite approach and go big.
 So which one will turn out to be the right move?

 The truth is, no one really knows.
 Just like CoreLogic’s well-advertised (albeit inaccurate) housing market predictions, all the data and logical analysis we would normally use goes right out the window.
-And so far, everything that’s happened in 2021 has been erratic, confusing – and totally unpredictable.
+And so far, everything that’s happened in 2021 and 2022 has been erratic, confusing – and totally unpredictable.
 What we do know, is despite the level of complexity and incisiveness, investors are investing – and the stock market appears to be bouncing back to a full recovery.

 Bouncing Back Fast